thecont1/aditya-L1-solar-explorer/README.md

 <img src="image5-loading.png" alt="Data Loading" width="800">

 This indicates the notebook has successfully processed the solar data files and created a `SoLEXS_dataset.parquet` datafile ready for analysis.

+**As you can see, the dataset contains over 21 million consecutive seconds of observation, from July 1, 2024 to March 31, 2025.** However, due to space limitations on GitHub, the dataset available here is for a subset of this period.

 ### Customizing Your Analysis